hannahnmcdonald/EmployeeTrackerSQL/README.md

 A simple employee tracker application run in the command line made from MySQL, npm Inquirer, and Node.js.

-## Deployed Application

-Click [here](https://still-dawn-65354.herokuapp.com/) to see the deployed application on Heroku

 ## User Story

 ```